Bug report #5879

 1. Have the build dir listed in sys.path and plugin_paths, and make sure all sources are also copied to build dir

 2. Have both the build dir and the source dir listed in sys.path and plugins_path

 The second option would make the support automatically available to all plugins with no need to maintain anything at the plugin-level.

-#10 Updated by Larry Shaffer about 8 years ago
+#10 Updated by Larry Shaffer almost 9 years ago

 - Status changed from Open to Feedback